6 Differences Between Creatine HCl and Monohydrate (Plus How to Pick)

 Creatine HCl is less likely to clump

-Because it mixes easier, it’s less likely to clump at the bottom of your shaker bottle.
+Because it mixes more easily, it’s less likely to clump at the bottom of your shaker bottle.

 Creatine HCl may be easier to take on its own

-Because it mixes easier, it’s also more practical for flavored creatine drink mixes.
+Because it mixes more easily, it’s also more practical for flavored creatine drink mixes.
 This is some insider baseball on formulating supplements, but it’s thanks to this property of creatine HCl that we’ve been able to make our popular fruit punch and lemon lime-flavored creatine HCl products.

 Creatine HCl may be easier to stack

-Because it mixes easily, creatine HCl can easily be added to pre-workout products and other supplement stacks (we put it in Pre-Kaged).
-At Kaged, one of the most popular stacks is unflavored Creatine HCl with Hydra-Charge, a delicious hydration drink mix.
+Because it mixes easily, creatine HCl can easily be added to pre-workout products and other supplement stacks (we put it in Pre-Workout).
+At Kaged, one of the most popular stacks is unflavored Creatine HCl with Hydration.

 Micronized Creatine Monohydrate Can Help This